alegottu/discord-accountability-partners/README.md

 `Task Description - X` where 'X' is the amount of points someone will recieve for completeing this task.
 For each reward you want to track, the format is:
 `Reward Description - X` where 'X' is the amount of points required to obtain this reward.
+When that's finished, you'll need to set up the proper secrets, namely the IDs of those three channels, and the bot token, using SecureStore.
+A tutorial for that step can be found [here](https://neosmart.net/blog/securestore-open-secrets-format/).
+You can see my secrets store file as an example, but yours should ultimately replace mine at the same location: `"secure/secrets.json"`
 Once you have all of this set up, just run the build and run the bot using Rust!
+That is, use `cargo build` then `cargo run`.
+Simple as that!
+If you don't have Rust installed on your machine, you can start [here](https://rustup.rs/).
 The bot takes up very little resources so I've found no problems just keeping it running or starting it up and leaving it in the background when I begin my day, but you of course could also host it with a cloud service permanently.

 Currently this bot is very bare bones, but I'll plan on adding more features to track user stats besides point totals.
 Please let me know if you enjoy the bot or have any requests!